 As Walt Disney believed, it’s always exciting to look to the future and see what’s coming next.
 Even though we always have a ball enjoying the attractions and experiences that are already in Walt Disney World, we can’t wait to see all the new things coming to the parks.

-Here is a list of attractions that have been announced for Disney World in 2024 and beyond:
+Here is a list of attractions and themed experiences that have been announced for Disney World in 2025 and beyond:

 Here are some of the things that have already opened over the last couple of years: